Snokaru/compiler-theory-projects/TopDownAlgorithmLL/README.md

 ## How It Works

-This program takes an input representing a arithmetic equation and prints a left-most derivation of the equation or an error message if the synthax is incorrect.
+This program takes an input representing an arithmetic equation and prints a left-most derivation of the equation or an error message if the syntax is incorrect.

 Execution:
 ```